We Remember...

 Chris Economaki

 September 29, 2012: Around the world -- literally -- today people are noting the passing of Chris Economaki, certainly the most influential person in the history of racing.
-There is a bit of irony in that he was not a driver, car owner, engineer or designer, and yet it is entirely correct to describe him as the most infuential person in racing.
+There is a bit of irony in that he was not a driver, car owner, engineer or designer, and yet it is entirely correct to describe him as the most influential person in racing.

 Chris Economaki, an Appreciation